DeHaviland (Canada) Mosquito, Galway, June 1945

 tank which exploded on impact with the stone wall

-Sequel, as written by Hayden in it is
+Sequel, as written by Hayden around 2008

-Last July, accompanied by some fellow enthusiasts, we were able
+Last July, accompanied by some

-to locate the debris field and the site of the crash using metal
+and the site of the crash using metal detectors, and recovered

-Packard Merlin engines of KA317.
-David Ayton visited again
+of KA317.
+David Ayton visited again from Canada in early

-from Canada in early October 2008, but unfortunately the
+October 2008, but unfortunately the turlough had flooded again

-turlough had flooded again after the extremely wet summer, but I
+after the extremely wet summer, but I was able to give him

-was able to give him some of the small items recovered from the
+some of the small items recovered from the crash site.
+He

-Because this crash occured after the
+Because this crash occurred after the

 cessation of hostilities in Europe and the relaxation of